 In 1982, he moved to New York, arguably the center of the art world at the time.
 Kostabi thrived in the city’s fertile art community, but his career skyrocketed after he was inspired by one of his artistic heroes, Andy Warhol.
 Warhol was famous for founding “The Factory,” the notorious art studio where Warhol would work with artists and artisans to mass-produce his famous designs.

 Kostabi, in turn, took that model to the next level.
 In the tradition of Warhol’s Factory or Picasso’s work with the ceramic artisans in Vallauris, Kostabi created “Kostabi World,” a studio in New York where he would work with teams of artists to create artwork in his trademark “Kostabi-style.”

 “Kostabi World” became such an art world sensation that Kostabi was profiled in People Magazine, CNN, The Oprah Winfrey Show, and thousands of other media outlets.

 During this publicity frenzy, Kostabi took great pleasure in antagonizing the media.
 He would provoke reporters with claims that others created his art or draw them into debates about art authorship.
 Meanwhile, the artist enjoyed endless free publicity for his mischievous jabs at the press.

 However, despite his playful comments, Kostabi always remained the true “author” of his artwork, a fact that is bolstered by the impressive awards and honors he has received throughout his career.

-During the height of the Cold War, Kostabi collaborated with a team of artists to create original Kostabi paintings in Russia.
+One particular highlight occurred during the height of the Cold War when Kostabi collaborated with a team of artists to create original Kostabi paintings in Russia.
 This led to Kostabi being featured at his own sold-out show at the Hermitage, making him the only contemporary Western artist ever to have a modern art show in Russia before the fall of the Soviet Union.